 We wanted Hamster to be a celebration of joy and delight.

-Therefore, he had color expert Leslie Stitzlein define an additional eight fixed combinations, some colorful and playful, some subtle and elegant.
-A non-color font and thus traditionally usable variant rounds off the palette.
-In total, ten variable fonts and 60 static fonts are available, as a complete package for the price of three individual styles – so even the purchase is fun!
+In total, 15 variable fonts and 90 static fonts are available, as a complete package for the price of less than four individual styles – so even the purchase is fun!

 The fonts are based on COLR-V0 technology.
 In contrast to the newer V1 specification, it works perfectly in all relevant browsers at the time of its release.
 On our specially created microsite and with the help of the free trial fonts, you can see and have a play for yourself.